 Success stories of professionals like you.

-Check out some of our client stories below — our 1-on-1 training sessions are tailored to ensure client success by providing action plans for their specific speech difficulties.
+While everyone is different, we invite you to check out some of our clients' stories below — our 1-on-1 training sessions are tailored to ensure success by providing action plans for their goals.

 *Please note that client names have been altered for confidentiality purposes.

 Timothy is a bilingual speaker of Cantonese and English.
 As a project manager, communication plays a very important part in his role: he gives presentations and speaks to other people about ongoing projects on a regular basis.
 Timothy wanted to speak more clearly in these professional situations.

 Timothy faced a common problem that is also shared by many native English speakers: the tendency to uptalk, which happens when an individual uses a rising intonation at the end of a declarative sentence like "I finished my project today".
 As a result, the information he presents often appeared to be unimportant, as it sounded more like a question (rather than a statement).

 (Examples of different intonation patterns)

 To address these problems, Timothy worked on these areas of speech:

 - Used falling intonation (when your pitch of voice lowers or drops down), instead of making sentences sound like questions